-Are you building a new home?
+Are you building a new home somewhere in Melbourne or the Peninsula?
 Have you started a 'knock-down/rebuild' project?
 Are you looking at your existing garden and thinking 'We really need to wipe this slate clean and start again!'

-Whatever your situation or the motivation for a new garden, one of the most common questions we get asked is "When's the right time to engage you?"
+Whatever your situation or the motivation for a new garden, one of the most common questions we get asked as Landscape Designers is "When is the right time to engage you?"

 As a landscape design & construction business with over 30 years of experience creating gardens for over 500 clients, we can tell you the answer differs according to the project and your situation.